 THEY WERE POPULAR IN THE 1960s AND 1970s, BUT ARE PACKAGE HOLIDAYS STILL A THING IN THE INTERNET AGE?
 WE DECIDED TO FIND OUT.

 Lake Garda is a stunning area in northern Italy, between Milan and Venice.
-I’d enjoyed a memorable holiday there with my father in the early 2000s, so I was keen to show my Kiwi husband around the area some 15 years later.
+I’d enjoyed a memorable holiday there with my father in the early 2000s, so I was keen to show my Kiwi husband around the area nearly 2 decades later.

 Usually we book all our travel online – flights, hotels and so on – but this time we decided to let someone else do all the work, and try out a package holiday.
 My first-ever trip abroad, aged 16, was on a package tour to Spain – a long time ago! – so I was interested to find out how things had evolved since the 1970s.